fishinwind/workshop/rst/Classes/class-17.rst

     $ samtools view /vol1/opt/data/bams/2_8-bwa.bam | less

 + Alignments contain a lot of information!
-+ Look at the format and read on the samtools site for more info.
++ Check the output and read on the samtools site for more info
-+ The example data is only for chromosome 4.
++ The example data is only for chromosome 4

 Picard
 ======